 What's more, in view of increasing efficiency and consciously protecting the environment, HaRo sees itself as a „paperless office“.
 HaRo has not used paper filing systems for years.
 Instead, business transactions are „parked“ on high-performance servers using a well-structured and precisely defined folder system.
 This means that paper can be (almost) completely dispensed with.
 If the ERP system accesses the planning of available resources in the company, the MES then takes over the detailed productive work in real time.

-The system is used to optimise production within the Process automation guided, managed and controlled.
+The system is used to optimise production within the Process automation managed, guided and controlled.
 This also includes classic data acquisition such as PDA, which has a direct impact on the production process.
 The MES has long since made a name for itself in terms of controlling the implementation of the specified planning and the directly associated feedback from the ongoing process.

 Varied product range in a modular system